Attention U.S. Veterans! We need you to help us serve our community. Join our Lions club today and we'll waive your entrance fee!

 The club chartered the evening of 9/11/01, following one of America's worst disasters which had occurred that day.
 Shown is the first and present president, David Williams accepting the charter during that organizational meeting.

-Angel will be visiting the Boys & Girls Club in October.
+Astro, (leader dog puppy) named by them will be visiting the Boys & Girls Club in October.

 2012-2013 Annual Report